semver/semver/semver.md

 1. Precedence refers to how versions are compared to each other when ordered.

-   1. Precedence MUST be calculated by separating the version into major, minor, patch and pre-release identifiers in that order (Build metadata does not figure into precedence).
+   1. Precedence MUST be calculated by separating the version into major, minor, patch and pre-release identifiers in that order (build metadata does not figure into precedence).

-   1. Precedence is determined by the first difference when comparing each of these identifiers from left to right as follows: Major, minor, and patch versions are always compared numerically.
+   1. Precedence is determined by the first difference when comparing each of these identifiers from left to right as follows: major, minor, and patch versions are always compared numerically.

       Example: 1.0.0 < 2.0.0 < 2.1.0 < 2.1.1.